NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 • The process of evolution of different species in a given geographical area, starting from a point and radiating to other areas of geography, is called adaptive radiation.

-• Several marsupials, each different from the other evolved from an ancestral stock, but all within the Australian Island continent.
+• Several marsupials, each different from the other, evolved from an ancestral stock, but all within the Australian Island continent.

-Q9.
+Question 9.
 Can we call human evolution adaptive radiation?

 Answer: